dharaneeshvrd/project-pim/README.md

 # Power Inference Microservices (PIM)

+⚠️ **Experimental Software** ⚠️

+This project is currently in an experimental phase, and as such, the code is unstable and subject to change.
+We advise against using it in production environments.
+Additionally, there is no formal support provided for any issues encountered with this repository.
+If you encounter problems, please open a GitHub issue.

+**Description:**

 The PIM project enables the spinning up of an AI environment with very little user intervention, adjacent to other workloads running on IBM Power.
-These workloads might be running on any of the supported operating systems on IBM Power: IBMi, AIX, or Linux, as long as they are managed by a Hardware Management Console (HMC).
+These workloads might be running on any of the supported operating systems on IBM Power: IBMi, or Linux, as long as they are managed by a Hardware Management Console (HMC).
 The PIM solution leverages Bootable Containers (bootc), a modern tool for deploying and configuring immutable Linux systems.
 PIM provides an end-to-end solution for AI stack installation by creating a Logical Partition (LPAR) with a specified AI stack image.
 This involves network and storage attachment, and the LPAR is then booted with the configured image.

 ![alt text](docs/architecture.png)